CyclotronResearchCentre/bidsme/README.md

 For example, the image x-dimension can be accessed by `getAttribute("dim/1")`.

-The Nifti header do not contain information used to identify given recording, like protocol name, subject Id, Sequence etc.
+The Nifti header does not contain information used to identify given recording, like protocol name, subject Id, Sequence etc.
 To identify recordings these values must be set in plugins using `setAttribute(name, value)` function.
 If they are not set manually, a default value will be used.
-If filename is formatted in bids-like way, the default subject Id and session Id are extracted from file name, if not a null value `None` will be used.
+If filename is formatted in bids-like way, the default subject Id and session Id are extracted from file name.
+If not, a null value `None` will be used.

 |Attribute name| Default value|